Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 ---
 layout: single
-title: Why should I use monads?
+title: Should I _really_ use monads?
 toc: true
 ---